"She Says She's Fine"

 The "I can't do this anymore" moment.

-By then, it’s not a choice.
-It’s a crisis.
+By then, getting help for resistant parents isn't a choice.
+It's a crisis.

 That's where we come in.